angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

   AirDyne or similar; and
 - Running.

 Each workout can be completed with a different apparatus.
-Scalings are supplied.
+Alternative apparatus for the workout are noted.

 ### <a name="program-additional-training">Additional Training</a>